 Where is the material stored?

 The material stored in the largest quantity prior to construction is the foamed silica aggregate.
 This material is shipped in bulk and can be stock piled in the open air as it’s not susceptible to the elements.
-The only material that has temperature restrictions in regards to storage is the MMA.
+The only material that has temperature restrictions in regards to storage is the top coat.
 There are limits on both the minimum and maximum temperatures that some of the components can be stored at.
 Certain components are also moisture sensitive and need to be stored in a dry area until used.
 The other materials that make up the bed are not sensitive to the elements or temperature.
 After installation, a small quantity of materials can be stored on site to facilitate rapid repairs.